By Treven Pyles

 Posted on April 07th, 2017

-A cancer diagnosis is undoubtedly some of the most devastating news a person can receive.
-For asbestos victims, finding out you have mesothelioma or lung cancer is oftentimes incredibly shocking, as these diseases are rarely announced by clear signs.
-Daily life changes radically for recently diagnosed cancer patients, as they have to focus primarily on their health and treatment, which brings about a lot of anxiety, frustration, stress, and anger.
+A cancer diagnosis is undoubtedly one of the most devastating news anyone can receive.
+Finding out you have mesothelioma, lung cancer, bronchial cancer, esophageal cancer, throat cancer, gastrointestinal cancer, or colorectal cancer is oftentimes incredibly shocking.
+Daily life changes radically for recently diagnosed cancer patients, as you have to focus primarily on their health and treatment, which brings about a lot of anxiety, frustration, stress, and anger.
 Struggling with cancer requires tremendous emotional strength and can be very exhausting at times.
-There are numerous obstacles which may appear along the way, from ineffective treatment and financial troubles to deteriorated personal relationships.
+There are numerous obstacles that may appear along the way, from ineffective treatment and financial troubles to deteriorated personal relationships.

 If you suffer from cancer, the support of your family is invaluable and will substantially improve your quality of life.
 By helping you with practical tasks such as driving you to appointments, cleaning up your house or running errands for you, as well as by taking care of your emotional needs, you will most likely feel less overwhelmed and more appreciated.

 However, for many cancer patients, the support of their families may not be enough.
-Some of them do not personally know anyone else who endures similar hardship and as a result, feelings of isolation may ensue.
+Not personally knowing anyone else who endures similar hardship can lead to feelings of isolation.
 Along with hopelessness and feeling misunderstood, alienation can easily lead to depression.
 According to the National Cancer Institute, between 15% and 25% of cancer patients are affected by depression.

 Joining a cancer support group might prove to be a very beneficial idea.
 It can help you in plenty of different ways, including:

-We have selected the most reliable and resourceful mesothelioma and lung cancer online support groups you can access right now.
-Additionally, we have included a series of quality general cancer support groups you can join, regardless of your specific diagnosis.
+Support groups are available at many hospitals, so you could begin your search by speaking with a hospital social worker who can inform you about available groups.
+If finding local face-to-face support groups or traveling is difficult, consider online support groups.
+We have selected the most reliable and resourceful mesothelioma and other asbestos cancers online support groups you can access right now.
+Additionally, we have included a series of quality general asbestos and cancer support groups you can join, regardless of your specific diagnosis.

-DailyStrength - DailyStrength is a website which includes multiple support groups.
-Similarly, you can join their mesothelioma support group by registering and then logging into the account.
+DailyStrength - DailyStrength is a website that has multiple support groups.
+You can join their mesothelioma support group by registering and then logging into the account.
+DailyStrength also has support groups for other asbestos cancers, such as lung cancer, esophageal cancer, gastrointestinal cancer, stomach cancer, and colon cancer.

 American Lung Association - The Lung Cancer Survivors support group of the American Lung Association is available through the Inspire social network.
 It is one of the leading health-related social networks and in order to join the lung cancer support group, you can either create an account directly on the website or log in with your Facebook or Google account.